 2. Unlock the regulatory pathway

-The European Commission’s Expert Group on Safe and Timely Access to Medicines for Patients (STAMP) has formed a working group on repurposing.
-The group aims to define a simplified repurposing framework for independent clinical researchers, eliminating barriers in the existing drug development route, complementary to the current innovation pathway followed by commercial developers.
+The European Commission’s Expert Group on Safe and Timely Access to Medicines for Patients (STAMP) has been working on drug repurposing to explore barriers in the existing drug development route and devise a regulatory framework conducive to bring repurposed medicines to the patient.

 3. Need for infrastructure